 Dew Valley Ranch Bandon Oregan

-Sleeping While Camping in Vehicle
+Sleeping While Camping in a SUV

-We couldn’t find a window cover that fit the dashboard before we headed out on our adventure; I actually used a dark-out curtain and used folder clips and bungee cords with the sun visors’ help keep the majority of the sunlight coming in from the front.
+We couldn’t find a window cover that fit the dashboard before we headed out on our adventure; I used a dark-out curtain and used folder clips, and bungee cords with the sun visors’ help keep the majority of the sunlight coming in from the front.
 For the back windows, sometimes we hung our towels in the windows or the door and left an inch open in the front to let fresh air in.
-Or we used a dark table cloth to get these side windows as well a few nights when it was damp, and we didn’t want damp towels in the morning.
+Or we used a dark table cloth to get these side windows as well a few nights when it was damp, and we didn’t want wet towels in the morning.

-Camping in Vehicle in the Rain
+Camping in a SUV in the Rain

 We didn’t want to bring our big outdoor tent on that trip; We decided to drive where the sunshine would be as a worse case senior.
 No, that didn’t work on our way home.